MadeinPh1la/arche-api/docs/mcp/README.md

 3. Update the examples in this `README.md` if they drift.
 4. Run CI (lint, mypy, tests, contract checks) before merge.

-This keeps the MCP interface production-grade: predictable, typed, and fully aligned with the core Stacklion platform.
+This keeps the MCP interface production-grade: predictable, typed, and fully aligned with the core Arche platform.